Their Eyes Were Watching God Chapter 1 Summary

-One evening, Janie Crawford returns to Eatonville, Florida, from the Everglades in mourning.
+- One evening, Janie Crawford returns to Eatonville, Florida, from the Everglades.
+She's in mourning.

-Actually, the men just gawk at her because even though she’s forty, she’s really hot.
+- Actually, the men just gawk at her because even though she’s 40, she’s really hot.

-Pheoby, Janie’s best friend, defends Janie, saying that she has never done anything to hurt anybody.
-Then Pheoby leaves to take Janie some supper.
+- Pheoby, Janie’s best friend, defends Janie, saying that she's never done anything to hurt anybody.
+Then, Pheoby leaves to take Janie some supper.

-Pheoby finds Janie washing her feet.
-Their banter establishes to us that they have been good friends for a long time and that they trust each other.
+- Pheoby finds Janie washing her feet.
+Their banter establishes that they've been good friends for a long time and that they trust each other.

-Janie’s sure that she’s being gossip about, which Pheoby acknowledges.
-Janie doesn’t care what the others think of her and tells Pheoby so.
+- Janie is sure that she’s being gossiped about, which Pheoby acknowledges.
+Janie doesn’t care what the others think of her, and she tells Pheoby so.